What Is Springboard?

 AND

-been ordinarily resident in an EU/EEA/Swiss state for at least 3 of the 5
+• Sworn declaration before a Commissioner of Oaths attesting you have been ordinarily resident in an EU/EEA/Swiss state for at least 3 of the 5 years preceding your entry to the programme

 AND

-Copy of your most recent P60 or other relevant revenue documentation OR
+• Copy of your most recent P60 or other relevant revenue documentation OR a letter from your current employer confirming employment or self-employment

 1. Log in to the Springboard website

-2. Click on the down arrow next to your name/email near the top right-hand corner of the page
+2. Click the down arrow next to your name/email near the top right-hand corner of the page

 3. Select “Applications” from the drop-down menu